 Additionally, there’s evidence that dietary choline helps with fetal brain development when pregnant women eat it.

 A dit rich in choline is also associated with, well, happiness.
-As Drew Ramsey, a psychiatrist who specializes in diet told HuffPost Healthy Living earlier this year, choline breaks down into bethane, which is used during the methylation cycle, which in turn helps produce “happiness” hormones (and neurotransmitters) like serotonin, dopamine and norephinephrine.
+As Drew Ramsey, a psychiatrist who specializes in diet told HuffPost Healthy Living earlier this year, choline breaks down into bethane, which is used during the methylation cycle, which in turn helps produce happiness hormones (and neurotransmitters) like serotonin, dopamine and norepinephrine.

 Eggs are the “gold standard” when it comes to protein quality.
 That’s because all of the protein found in an egg can be absorbed and used by the body, Cynthia Sass, R.D., told Healthy Living in March.

-A study in Poultry Science (where else?) found that young chickens, age 28 weeks, and old chickens, 97 weeks, were more likely to produce eggs with low solids contents than were middle-aged chickens.
+When it comes to some measures of quality, the chicken comes before the egg.
+A study in poultry science found that young chickens, age 28 weeks, and old chickens, 97 weeks, were more likely to produce eggs with low solids contents than were middle-aged chickens.